Hastelgado/Hastelgado/README.md

 **`Junior Developer`**

 I'm a self-taught back-end oriented developer trying to make my mark on the digital world one line at a time.
-What I lack in experience, I make up for with the ability to learn quickly and flexibility to adapt to the ever-changing coding environment.
+What I lack in experience, I make up for with the ability to learn quickly and flexibility to adapt to an ever-changing coding environment.

 ---